bahodge/tomb-of-annihilation/sessions/Session 42.md

 We continue through the hallway.
 We are told that we should shatter the bottle when we need her.
 She disappears.

 We open the secret door and kill a skeleton and some zombies.
 We find a sarcophagus with a crane on it. [[Indy]] touches it and a bunch of skeletons appear out of the cauldrons.
+We kill all the skeltons.

+We find
+- golden torc (neck ornament) 250gp
+- 3 beautiful golden cups 75gp/ea
+- 5 gold cloak pins 25gp/ea
+- Golden amulet

+[[Khara]] touches the amulet and a shadowy crane appears. [[Khara]] is possessed by the spirit and drops the mace. [[Khara]] is now even more pristine.
+We throw the mace in the bag of holding.